ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    ```
    {:pre}

    In Istio `VirtualService` rules, there can be only one rule for each service and therefore when defining multiple [HTTPRoute](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#HTTPRoute) blocks, the order in which they are defined in the yaml matters.
 Hence, the original `VirtualService` rule is modified rather than creating a new rule.
-With the modified rule, incoming requests originating from `Firefox` browsers will go to the v2 version of bookinfo.
-All other requests fall-through to the next block, which routes all traffic to the v3 version of bookinfo.
+With the modified rule, incoming requests originating from `Firefox` browsers will go to the v2 version(Black stars) of bookinfo.
+All other requests fall-through to the next block, which routes all traffic to the v3(Red Stars) version of bookinfo.
    {:tip}

 ### Canary deployment